jewelsofthought/neshama/site/posts/freedom/week_4/netzach_hod.md

 **Hod** enters the week of **Netzach** with its gifts of Perceptual Forms for the Vital Energy that have been building.
 The channel between the left and right leg is alive with Light.

 **Hod** forms **Netzach**'s expression, so each is required for Creation to take place.
-It is the “Glory” of physical form appropriately reflecting the energies it receives.
+It is the "Glory" of physical form appropriately reflecting the energies it receives.
 We now recognize the unfolding beauty of the forms with which **Netzach** is now blessed.
 We also witness these forms in other beings.

 There is a tension between **Netzach** and **Hod**, for in their communication true balance is difficult to achieve.
 In fact, each perceptual form, while containing the energy of **Netzach**, tends to close itself off from further flow.
 The flow of Energy yearns to be held in the form of a sensation, and then longs to be released.